 With roughly two-thirds of the shoreline properties suitable for year-round living, private roads must withstand heavy traffic like propane trucks, garbage trucks, and emergency response vehicles.

-On the Road Associations page you will find information relating to the establishment and operation of a Road Association.
-The MLA's aim is to find, collate, and provide useful information and guidance for review and consideration by Road Associations.
+On the Road Associations page you will find information relating to the establishment and operation of a Road Association (RA).
+The MLA's aim is to find, collate, and provide useful information and guidance for review and consideration by RAs.
 But, when dealing with matters of incorporation, by-laws, insurance, property rights, road ownership, collection of road dues and remedies for non-payment, etc. it is always advisable to seek professional legal advice.

 There are approximately 35 different communities/shores around Mississippi Lake that have formed Road Associations of one form or another.
 Check out the Road and Shore Association Map to see who your neighbors are!